korningf/arch-ops/box/dsp/win/devpc.md

 _TODO This is really complicated - a litany of manual commands and reboots_

-Before we go on to installing other PcDev and DevEng we instal WSL.
+Before iningstall other PcDev and DevEng tools we should install WSL.

 WSL (windows Subsystem for Linux) run a native linux VM on HyperV.